 Several clubs will be in contention for Wissa and McAtee, so there are a number of alternative options on a long scouting list.

-Back in Europe, the Reds have kept tabs on Belgian winger Alexis Saelemaekers, who has been on loan at Roma from AC Milan since last summer - Crystal Palace are apparently eyeing the talented 25-year-old too.
+Back in Europe, the Reds have kept tabs on Belgian winger Alexis Saelemaekers, who has been on loan at Roma from AC Milan since last summer - Crystal Palace are apparently eyeing the talented 25-year-old too - though the Italian outfit are now said to be reconsidering a sale.

 Nottingham Forest's priority positions for 2025 summer transfer window